 Height and surface area

-The height and surface area are vital points to note when you are determining the workbench to buy.
+The height and surface area are vital points to take into account when you are determining which workbench to buy.
 Workbenches that have smaller surface areas are not ideal for cutting long wood because they may not create a balanced surface to work on.
-In such a scenario a larger surface would be preferable.
+In such a scenario, a larger surface would be preferable.
 But if you are looking for a workbench for painting, the smaller-sized benches would suffice.
-With the small size, you will have the needed surface area for such a project besides improved mobility.
+With the small size, you will have the needed surface area for such a project, as well as improved mobility.

 You may also get a workbench with an adjustable height to suit your needs.
 Height is a vital component when you are considering what position you will be in when working.
 To prevent a sore back, buy a workbench with the perfect height setting.